 Date: September 14, 2016

 Subject: Review of the 2006-2007 Cultural Competency Plan by the University of Tennessee, Knoxville Division of Student Life

-In 2005, the University created a working group to research and come up with specific cultural competencies that all campus departments of the University should abide by.
+In 2005, the University of Tennessee, Knoxville created a working group to research and come up with specific cultural competencies that all campus departments of the University should abide by.
 After a year of research, the Council for Diversity laid out six specific cultural competencies across the University.
-These competencies were then turned into individual cultural competencies for each department on campus; 74 total plans were created.
+These competencies were then turned into individual cultural competencies for each department on campus; the Council created 74 total plans.
 This memo specifically examines the Division of Student Life, comprised of 19 departments, within the University of Tennessee, Knoxville.

 I have analyzed the Cultural Competency and Diversity Plan for the University of Tennessee, Knoxville Division of Student Life for the period August 2006 through May 2007.
 This plan may be found at the following link: http://oed.utk.edu/reports.
 I have created a checklist of criteria for a strong culture competency plan and evaluated this plan using the checklist below: